Cruds16/ReportTriager_CS50/readme.md

 - ability to mark complete, edit or delete individual To Do's
 - overview of pending and completed To Do items (personal or all)
 - ability to change user password/delete user account

+# Set-up
+If anyone would be interested to you use the code, I can only recommend to install dependencies as listed in requirements.txt.
+For creating db for the first time, uncomment line 72 in main.py (or add somewhere to the code 'db.create_all()').

 # Technical solutions